 Disadvantages of Closed Gas Turbine Power Plant

-Following are the disadvantages of closed gas turbine:
+The following are the disadvantages of closed gas turbines:

 - Complicated in design.

 - The high initial cost of the plant.

 - It requires a high quantity of cooling water.